 Accompanying the growing attention to the field of electoral assistance from both the international community and the beneficiary countries organising their electoral events regularly, Fabio Bargiacchi and Apollinaire Malu Malu, together with a number of dedicated and skilled professionals joined forces and identified the need to create an European-Brussels based not-for-profit operational foundation to deliver electoral support over a decade ago.
-Their vision encompassed the need to do so in an innovative manner geared towards flexibility, enhanced visibility for donors and beneficiaries as well as cost effectiveness which allowed for the allocation of increased funds to activities rather than to international expertise.
+Their vision encompassed the need to do so in an independent, non-partisan and innovative manners geared towards flexibility, enhanced visibility for donors and beneficiaries as well as cost effectiveness which allowed for the allocation of increased funds to activities rather than to international expertise.

 Ten years of partnerships and achievements

 ECES began its first real large endeavours at the beginning of 2012 by delivering face-to-face and distance training to the 10 electoral management bodies of the ECCAS (Economic Community of Central African States) and by supporting the local elections processes in Libya.
 Since then, ECES signed more than 90 projects in support of transparent, credible and cost-effective electoral processes and the strengthening of democratic institutions in over 50 countries mainly, but not exclusively, in Africa, the Middle East and Europe.
 In addition to that, the founders and personnel of ECES have acquired extensive field experience and, taken together, ECES can count on a specific knowledge and a well-established network in over 90 countries around the world as indicated in the map below.